9 Reasons Why Your Child Isn’t Revising and What To Do About It

 6. Your child is too easily distracted

-As one parent in my Facebook group wrote, “[My son] rushes his homework and watches YouTube videos for hours.
+As one parent wrote on Facebook, “[My son] rushes his homework and watches YouTube videos for hours.
 It’s a matter of chasing him round the room to get him off it.
 At other times he pretends he is working but playing a game on his laptop.”
-One of the students on my study skills course, The Exam Success Formula, admitted that he gets home from school and instead of getting on with his homework, watches Netflix for hours.
+One of the students on my study skills course that I worked with, admitted that he gets home from school and instead of getting on with his homework, watches Netflix for hours.
 Other students I've met in schools say they spend hours on their phones before starting homework or revision.

 What to do about it

 The first thing you need to do is draw up a study schedule and decide on routines that make this happen for your child.
-We think in detail about how to make this work, particularly for less motivated students, on my study skills course, The Exam Success Formula.
-You can find out the basics in my blog post called The Weekly Routine of a Straight A Student.
+We think in detail about how to make this work, particularly for less motivated students, in Module 3 of The Extraordinaries Club.

 Once you've created the routine, read my blog post 7 Smart Strategies to Turn Distractions into Incentives and Get Your Revision Done.